CristhianLeal/ecommerceFront/README.md

     - The **price** of the product.
 - The detailed view should include the previous properties as well as the **description**.
 - Extras
-- Implement an ‘admin’ view where the user can manage products and perform all CRUD operations through the UI.
+- Implement an ‘admin’ view where the user can manage products and perform all CRUD operations through the UI .
+- An interface was created for user login and creation.
+To create a new user is necessary the token.

 ## How the App Works: